avukalov-org/portfolio-web/README.md

 We are done!
 We successfully deployed our portfolio app on the server using Docker.
 Docker images are built and pushed automatically via GitHub Actions, Nginx is configured as a reverse proxy with HTTPS support, and the firewall is set up to allow web traffic on ports 80 and 443.
 Everything is containerized, secure, and ready for production.

-If you have any questions, feel free to [contact me](https://avukalov.com/contact).
+If you have any questions or would like to offer suggestions for improvement, feel free to [contact me](https://avukalov.com/contact).

-I’m always happy to help and share knowledge with all of you! 😄
+I’m always happy to help! 😄